 For further nutritional advice, Waltham Petcare Science Institute has published a complete guide to essential nutrition for cats and dogs which is packed full of information regarding your dog’s dietary and nutritional needs.

 These wonderful companions of ours need our love, some spoiling, and our well-considered care to ensure that they live long and happy lives with us by their side!

 What to Do If Your Dog Is Put on a Diet

 Obesity is one of the biggest health crises affecting modern society.
-If your dog has been put on a diet to help them lose weight, focus on the future and what to do next to help your dog achieve their target weight.
-Sure Petcare gives us this final piece advice on how to have fun achieving your dog’s goal.
+If your dog has been put on a diet to help them lose weight, focus on the future, and what to do next to help your dog achieve their target weight.
+Sure Petcare gives us this final piece of advice on how to have fun achieving your dog’s goal.

-“The most important advice would be to stick to your vet’s instructions, go for regular weigh-ins and learn how to monitor your dog’s body condition score (BCS).
+“The most important advice would be to stick to your vet’s instructions, go for regular weigh-ins, and learn how to monitor your dog’s body condition score (BCS).
 Focus on the positive aspects of weight loss: dogs that are of healthy body weight are more playful, more active, they have fewer health problems and they live longer.

-“If you used to give your dog food treats, replace these with lots of interactive play, cuddles, doggie play dates and exciting walks.
+“If you used to give your dog food treats, replace these with lots of interactive play, cuddles, doggie play dates, and exciting walks.
 Take advantage of the increased fitness and playfulness your dog exhibits as they lose weight.